'Great thing' as adaptive event sends skiers down slopes

 “Gravity is the key,” Wagner said.
 “Maybe you can’t run or walk, but because we have gravity, you can go down the hill with any means.
 That could be with outriggers, that could be sitting in a (sled-like) bi-ski.
 Gravity is our friend and it lets everybody experience skiing.”

-While a west wind blew across the skill hill, sunny skies and a temperature above 40 degrees made for otherwise ideal conditions for skiers, including those using specialized equipment.
+While a west wind blew across the skill hill, sunny skies and a temperature above 40 degrees made for otherwise ideal conditions, including skiiers using specialized equipment.

-“You’ve got the wind in the face, going 15-20 mph, controlling where you want to go,” Wagner said.
+“You’ve got the wind in the face, going 15 to 20 mph, controlling where you want to go,” Wagner said.
 “Whether you are an amputee, or use an assistive device, like a wheelchair, we can handle it.”

 Now in its third year, Clark’s event drew participants from as far away as Des Moines.